ubuntu/ubuntu-desktop-documentation/docs/index.md

 This introduction of Ubuntu Desktop is mainly reused from <https://ubuntu.com/desktop>.
 -->

-**What's Ubuntu Desktop?** It's the most popular open-source operating system powering millions of PCs and laptops around the world.
+**Ubuntu Desktop** is the most popular open-source operating system powering millions of PCs and laptops around the world.

 **What can it do?** Ubuntu Desktop supports all your daily computing needs.
 It offers applications for web browsing, messaging, gaming and content creation, including Firefox, Chrome, Discord, Steam and OBS Studio.
 It's a primary platform for all major IDEs, game development tools and AI/ML software.